bloominstituteoftechnology/Precourse/Lesson4-Intro-to-JS/README.md

 ### Boolean

 Booleans come from low level computer science.
-It is a concept that powers binary code and the very core of computers... two choices, on or off, 0 or 1, true of false.
-In javascript we use Booleans to mean true or false.
-This seems simple at first but can get complicated later on.
+It is a concept that powers binary code and the very core of computers.
+You may have seen binary code in the past (0001 0110...), this is boolean logic.
+It essentially means you have two choices, on or off, 0 or 1, true of false.
+In Javascript we use Booleans to mean true or false.
+This may seem simple at first but can get complicated later on.

 ```javascript
     const iLoveJavascript = true;